quantumquantara-arch/aureon/evercycle-codex/README.md

 User agency is always prioritized.

-## Integration in NexLevelAI
+## Integration in Aureon
-For NexLevelAI, the Codex becomes:
+For Aureon, the Codex becomes:

 - A forecasting substrate
 - A coherence-driven ethics layer